All Episodes

 It's exciting.

-Anyway, just today I had a revelation about stuff that I'd heard you talk about as far back as maybe 1992, I think was the first time I heard you mention it.
+Anyway, just today, I had a revelation about stuff that I heard you talk about as far back as maybe 1992.

-You'd refer to a uh an unseen silent majority that the media doesn't talk about, and Uncle Sam doesn't talk about, and everybody points the other way, that there's this group of people that's sort of under the radar.
+And everybody points the other way, that there's this group of people that's sort of under the radar.

 Right.

-And it's you know, as if we believe polls anymore.
+And it's, you know, as if we believe polls anymore.

-Paul and Dana was all wrong on this from the get-go, too.
+Pauling did it was all wrong on this from the get-go, too.

-Well, yeah, because I I just I was thinking, yeah, they're probably gonna stay, they're probably gonna stay, you know, because like everybody else, I even though I don't want to believe a lot of things that they say, you know, there's so much doom and gloom.
+They're probably going to stay, you know, because like everybody else, even though I don't want to believe a lot of things that they say, you know, there's so much doom and gloom.

 It's seductive.

-It's it's hard to do, even for somebody as accomplished at it as I. And never forget this when you're reading polling data, Eric.
+It's hard to do, even for somebody as accomplished at it as I. And never forget this when you're reading polling data, Eric.

 People that do polls today use them for shaping public opinion as well as reflecting public opinion.